-Part 2-Test Administrator Responsibilities
+Part 3-Test Administrator Responsibilities

-Test Administrators are trained district employees who administer the AK STAR assessments to students.
+Test Administrators are trained district employees who administer AK STAR English language arts and mathematics assessments to students.
 Test Administrator training must be provided using either local materials or the training materials available from DEED.
 Adequate time must be provided for Test Administrators to ask questions and receive further clarification.
 Test Administrators do not need a teaching certificate to administer the assessment.
 Test Administrators, like all testing personnel, must read and sign a Test Security Agreement to indicate their understanding and agreement.